 *Unless otherwise noted, workshops run 45 minutes to 1 hour in length.
 Outlines available upon request.

 Newsletters: Getting Started – In a world where algorithms can hinder your reach to your followers on social media, it’s important to have a place you own that you can reach out to all your readers when you want.
-In this workshop we’ll go over the basics of starting a newsletter.
-We’ll cover topics like: platform choices, double opt-ins, lead magnets, welcome sequences, curating and manging your list, creating content your readers want for published and prepublished writers.
-This is a beginner class with surface level information, but with time for a Q&A to ask your specific questions.
+In this workshop, we’ll explore the basics of starting a newsletter.
+Topics included: platform choices, double opt-ins, lead magnets, welcome sequences, curating and managing your list, and creating content your readers want for published and prepublished writers.
+This is a beginner class with surface-level information, but with time for a Q&A to ask your specific questions.
+(Beginner)